Reports show that almost 70% of freelance workers handle about 4 projects at one time.

 Being a freelancer, you obviously don’t have a fixed schedule every day.
 Some days are all about calls with clients while other days you have multiple projects to finish.

-In this chaos, the only respite is the scheduling tools that take charge of reminding you of an upcoming meeting or a project deadline.
+In this chaos, the only respite is the scheduling tools that take charge of reminding you of an upcoming meeting or a project deadline, or when you can take a day off and get some sleep.

 Having a calendar or meeting scheduling app is absolutely necessary to put your freelancing routine on track, and we have the best tools for you.